-Recently, we had a case where I was able to observe a husband become a “helicopter” parent.
-He used his new-found involvement with the children to strongly negotiate for additional time with the children and reduced child support.
-At the time, those involved with the case did not suspect that this behavior of his was a trick.
+Recently, we had a case where I observed a husband become a "helicopter" parent.
+He used his newfound involvement with the children to negotiate for additional time with the children and reduced child support.
+At the time, those involved with the case did not suspect that his behavior was a trick.

 However, after the divorce, his behavior led the mother to believe he had just been putting on a show and had negotiated in bad faith.
-In this blog, we will discuss what happened so that our readers can learn by example in case they are faced with a similar scenario.
+In this blog, we will discuss what happened so that our readers can learn by example if they face a similar scenario.

 The Suddenly Newly Involved Parent

 The wife in our story filed for divorce and then observed her once arguably absentee father become very involved with the children.

 Before she filed, he did not attend the children's sports or other school activities; however, he was now very involved.
 He was also volunteering to take the kids to school, helping to prepare meals for the children, and taking them to their doctors' appointments.

 It seemed like a miracle that now, after the wife filed for divorce, her husband had turned into a very hands-on parent.

 A Dream Come True